Introduction to sessions¶

 Interactive timeout value¶

-Every session has an interactive timeout value (TTL) of five minutes, which cannot be changed.
+Every session has an interactive timeout value, or time to live (TTL), of five minutes, which cannot be changed.
 If there are no session jobs queued within the TTL window, the session is temporarily deactivated and normal job selection resumes.
 A deactivated session can be resumed if it has not reached its maximum timeout value.
-The session is resumed when a subsequent sesssion job starts.
+The session is resumed when a subsequent session job starts.
 Once a session is deactivated, its next job waits in the queue like other jobs.